-Check list relocation removal notes.
+First of all, checklist relocation removal notes.
 We all need one.
-Forgetful, chaotic, or just plain preoccupied?
-Everyone can use a helpful list when it comes to moving home.
-Crown Relocations, developed this one from over fifty years of experience.
-Though you’ll want to add something, it’s a good place to start.
+Above all, forgetful, chaotic, or just plain preoccupied?
+Most noteworthy, everyone can use a helpful list when it comes to moving home.
+Even more, Crown Relocations developed this one from over fifty years of experience.
+Maybe, though you’ll want to add something, it’s an excellent place to start.

 Have you notified the following of your change in address?